 Let visitors into the building/greeting people as they arrive and make them feel welcome – have an initial chat, make them a drink, ensure that they feel supported while waiting to access the relevant service/or assist them with general enquiries.

-Provide admin support to the organisation under the supervision of the Head of HR and Central Services (photocopying, printing, mailouts, updating central records etc) Full training will be given.
+Provide admin support to the organisation under the supervision of the Head of HR and Central Services (photocopying, printing, mailouts, updating central records etc).
+Full training will be given.

 Support the Head of HR and Central Services Team to ensure that the office is a safe, comfortable, and welcoming environment.